NCAR/obs2ioda/obs2ioda-v2/README.md

 - [Installing NCEP BUFR Library](#installing-ncep-bufr-library)
 - [Installing pFUnit](#installing-pfunit)

-If you have an environment preconfigured for `mpas-jedi`, simply source that environment prior to building `obs2ioda`.
+If you have an environment preconfigured for `mpas-jedi` or `mpas-bundle`, simply source that environment prior to building `obs2ioda`.

 ### Build Instructions
 1. First, clone the repository into your preferred directory (`<OBS2IODA_ROOT_DIR>`):